|

 You play the broken chord pattern in the right hand but just the root in the left hand.
 The chord (C major) is given, so your left hand will gravitate to root C automatically.

-| Note that this pattern has repeat marks – the first right hand note plays only the first time.
+Note that this pattern has repeat marks – the first right hand note plays only the first time.
 In fact, you should play all the broken chord patterns in this module over and over – repetition works wonders.
-You should actively look for weaknesses in your performance, and ‘iron them out’, like creases in a shirt. |
+You should actively look for weaknesses in your performance, and ‘iron them out’, like creases in a shirt.

-These things make the pattern quite a bit harder to play.
-Rather than just jumping in, stop and work out what notes come together, and when.
+If it continues to be hard to play, top and work out what notes come together, and when.
 Musicarta calls this methodical time-saving approach ‘Together, left, right’ (TLR) analysis.

-Here’s the new pattern again:
+Here’s the new pattern again.

 The row of letters between the staves shows whether the hands play together (T), or just the left hand plays (L), or just the right hand plays (R).